hoggmania/broker-react-sign-in-sample/README.md

 };
 ```

-And you'll need to set the service URLs for yourBroker installation:
+And you'll need to set the service URLs for your Broker installation:

 ```javascript
 // Data Governance Broker service URLs.